Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Numerical Experiments

 \subsection{Expanded Scenarios' Setup}

 We evaluate the generalizability of our approach through simulation experiments with expanded scenarios (i.e., artificial patient cohorts) that have varying patient parameters.
 For each scenario, we evaluate the performance of the four EA implementations (described in Section~\ref{sec:implementation-opt-policy}) and the four baseline heuristics (described in Section~\ref{sec:baseline-heuristics}).
 To generate the scenarios, we first created five patient groups derived from observations of real world data and conversations with our collaborator -- specifically, each group is represented by a ``patient-type" that includes seven parameters (see Table~\ref{table:clusters-and-scenarios}).
 The five groups (A, B, C, D, and E) have their parameter centroids represented in Figure~\ref{fig:group_centroids}.
-We combined two patient types per scenario, totalling 10 scenarios with 50\% of patients from each group.
-After extensive computational experiments, we picked a subset of two illustrative scenarios.
-We also built a scenario with 20\% of patients from each group.
+We combined two patient types per scenario, totaling 10 scenarios with 50\% of patients from each group.
+After extensive computational experiments, we picked a subset of two illustrative scenarios (denoted Scenarios 2 and 3), each one with 378 patients.
+We also built a scenario with 20\% of patients from each group (denoted Scenario 1), totaling 756 patients.
 Figure~\ref{fig_artscen} provides a graphical representation of the composition of the three scenarios using the patient groups.

 We build each scenario (i.e., artificial community) in three steps.
 First, we sample the patient state dynamics parameters from each group described in Table~\ref{table:clusters-and-scenarios}.
 Patient parameters are assumed to be independent and to have constant variance across different groups, therefore only the mean vector differs for each group and the parameters can be sampled using truncated normal distributions.
 We use a lower bound of zero for the truncation based on the assumption that the parameters being sampled are non-negative.
 Second, we set the discount factors, $\rho_i$ and $\gamma_i$, to 0.2 for all patients $i \in \mathcal{P}$ in all scenarios because the majority of real world patients had $\rho=\gamma=0.2$ after solving the parameter estimation problem in Section~\ref{sec:parameter-estimation} (over 93\% and over 95\% for $\rho$ and $\gamma$, respectively).
 Recall that both $\gamma$ and $\rho$ are contained in the interval $(0,1)$, where 0 indicates that a state immediately returns to its steady state level ($s_{i,0}$ and $\theta_{i,0}$ for $s_{i,t}$ and $\theta_{i,t}$, respectively), while 1 indicates that state at time $t$ is fully determined by the immediate prior state ($s_{i,t-1}$ and $\theta_{i,t-1}$), with the addition or subtraction of $\beta_i$ or $\lambda_i$ in the case of an increase in adverse factors or a decrease in perception of adverse factors, respectively.
 The empirical results indicate that most patients tend to quickly return to their steady-state levels of $s_{i,0}$ and $\theta_{i,0}$.
 Third, we sample initial FBG values (i.e., $b_{i,0}$) using a normal distribution fit to the initial FBG values from the NanoHealth cohort.
 We confirmed that initial FBG was approximately normally distributed using a Kolmogorov–Smirnov at a significance level of 0.05.